qbead/qbeadWebsite/content/book/animation.md

 ### A picture that depends on time

 Finally, we have all that we need to create our first animation.
 We will use the timing variable we have created, `t_repeating`, and based on its value we will calculate a brightness value `b`.
 We will use this brightness variable to set all of the large LEDs (and each of their red, green, and blue colors) to the same time-dependent value.
+The maximal permitted brightness value of our software is `255`.
+Because `t_repeating` can have any value between 0 and 2500, we have to divide `t_repeating` by 10 to keep `b` from going beyond `255`.

-The <span class="footnote"> important part of the necessary code <span>We skip the setup code for the sake of space</span></span>is shown in the SpinWheel simulator below.
-<span class="footnote">Try to explain in the words of your own language what every single line of the computer programming language says.<span>You will frequently hear programmers talk about the "story" that their code tells.
+The <span class="footnote"> important part of the necessary code<span>We skip the setup code for the sake of space</span></span> is shown in the SpinWheel simulator below.<span class="footnote"> Try to explain in the words of your own language what every single line of the computer programming language says.<span>You will frequently hear programmers talk about the "story" that their code tells.
 Being able to retell the instructions of a piece of computer code in the form of a human-language story is a sure sign you are starting to understand a piece of code.</span></span>
 As a hint, we will mention that `setLargeLEDsUniform` is used to set all large LEDs to the same uniform color (specified by three numbers, corresponding to the red, green, and blue components of the color).

-Try to make small modifications ([change the color from white to red](/colortheory), make the brightness lower, etc) and run the code in the simulator by clicking the "run" button.
+Now let's put all of this together and see what happens by clicking run on the virtual SpinWheel.

 <div class="ssw-codecontent" markdown=0>
 <pre class="ssw-codeblock">